-Upon arrival to school, parents/guardians and students must report to the elementary office where the student will have to sign-in/out.
+Upon arrival to school, parents/guardians and students must report to the elementary office where they will sign-in/out their student.
 A representative from the office will take or retrieve your child from the classroom.
 Please do not pick-up your child prior to 3:10, unless it is an emergency.